planetlabs/planet-client-python/docs/get-started/quick-start-guide.md

 Planet SDK for Python, like the Planet APIs, requires an account for use.

-### Have your Planet account user name and password ready
+### Have your Planet account username and password ready

 To confirm your Planet account, or to get one if you don’t already have one, see [Get your Planet Account](get-your-planet-account.md).